backdrop-contrib/date_ical/README.txt

 iCal creates a new iCal "view mode" for all entities, which is used to format the Description field of the events in the iCal feed.

+For an easier-to-read HTML version of these instructions, please go to http://www.drupal.org/project/date_ical and click the "Read documentation" link in the Resources section of the right sidebar.

 INSTALLATION